Controlling Large Language Model Agents with Entropic Activation Steering: A closer look at the uncertainty over actions of an LLM agent

 To visualize this process, we show in Figure~\ref{fig:token_level_sampling} how token generation and action selection are connected in practice by inspecting the distribution of the agent's actions as its response grows.
 Following each generated token, we unroll a number $S=20$ of full generations from the model, parse the resulting action, and estimate the probability of the agent selecting the first action from its empirical frequency across generations.
 Thus, for each token, we have a corresponding probability of selecting a particular action, which we denote with color in the plot, and we can track this probability throughout of a generation to see how decisions emerge from tokens.

 In particular, we observe the evolution of the probability of selecting the first button in two steps far in time (step 4 and step 17) in an example run.
 While in early steps (see step 4) individual tokens in the LLM's thought progressively determine the action, in later steps (see step 17) the decrease in entropy highlighted in Figure~\ref{fig:lineheatmap1} is associated with the evolution of the thought having no effect on the agent's ultimate decision.
-Echoing previous work on different forms of chain-of-thought prompting~\citep{turpin2024language}, the example shows that a model does not necessarily come to a conclusion at the end of the thought, and that the thought acts as a manifestation of an underlying computational process happening in the representation space, but not always as the only guide to a model's final decision.
+Echoing previous work that has been done on different forms of chain-of-thought prompting~\citep{turpin2024language}, the example shows that a model does not necessarily come to a conclusion at the end of the thought, and that the thought acts as a manifestation of an underlying computational process happening in the representation space, but not always as the only guide to a model's final decision.

 Having seen the connection between the token-generation and the action-generation processes, it is natural to ask how much intervening on the former can influence the latter, and whether an intervention can counteract the tendency of the LLM agent to be overconfident.
 The most direct strategy to try to increase the entropy in the generated actions $\pi(\cdot \mid P)$ is to manipulate the entropy in the generated tokens, which is typically achieved by increasing the temperature used during sampling.
-In Figure~\ref{fig:temperatureineffective}, we visualize the distribution of agent behaviors on the equal means environment as measured in different runs for various values of sampling temperature, progressively increasing it up to the point in which no valid action can be extracted from any model generation.
+In Figure~\ref{fig:temperatureineffective}, we visualize the distribution of agent behaviors on the equal means environment, across runs, for various values of sampling temperature, progressively increasing it up to the point at which the model fails to consistently produce completions from which a valid action can be parsed.
 The results show that temperature does not significantly change the tendency of the model to overcommit, until no run can be completed.
 This shows that, due to the nature of their interaction, increasing entropy in token generation does not increase the entropy in the action distribution.